snapperjonno/deep_control/docs/Markdown_chat_sysnopis_with_figures.md

 Ask for clarification if a requested change is ambiguous, rather than guessing.

-Always be 100% certain before asserting—if not absolutely sure, say so rather than guess.
+Always be 100% certain before asserting-if not absolutely sure, say so rather than guess.

 Refer back to elements I’ve already approved (pin assignments, divider values, function names) rather than re-introducing old defaults